Connect to SQL database source data

 Move your local configuration to Cloud Composer

 Cloud Composer uses Cloud Storage to store Apache Airflow DAGs (also known as workflows), with each Environment having an associated Cloud Storage bucket.
-Typically, the bucket name uses this pattern: [region]-[composer environment name]-[UUID]-bucket
+Typically, the bucket name uses this pattern: [region]-[composer environment name]-[UUID]-bucket.

-folder to the Cloud Storage bucket where Composer can access the configuration.
+To migrate your local configuration, you can move the local great_expectations/ folder to the Cloud Storage bucket where Composer can access the configuration.

 Write the DAG and add it to Cloud Composer